QuantumPixelator/StoryGenerator/README.md

 # Story Generator

 A desktop application that generates creative stories using AI.
-Choose from various genres, set your desired word count, and get unique stories with proper formatting including bold text, italics, and paragraph breaks.
+Choose from various genres, set your desired word count, and get unique stories with proper formatting.

 ![Story Generator Screenshot](screenshot.png)

-## Features

-- 30+ story genres including Horror, Fantasy, Science Fiction, Romance, and many more
-- Customizable genre list - add, remove, and manage your own genres
-- Adjustable word count (100-1500 words) with 10-word increments
-- Stories formatted with **bold** emphasis and *italic* text for thoughts/sounds
-- Proper paragraph breaks for easy reading
-- Save generated stories in multiple formats: Markdown, RTF, DOCX, Text, or PDF
-- Vertical scrollbars in the story area when needed
-- Dark-themed modern UI with compact controls

-## Story Variety

-To ensure each generated story is unique and creative, the application uses advanced AI parameters:

-- **High Temperature Setting**: Configured at 1.2 for more imaginative and varied story outputs
-- **Random Seeds**: Each generation request includes a unique random seed, which helps the AI model produce different results even with similar prompts

-This combination helps prevent repetitive stories and provides fresh, original content each time you generate a new story.

 ## Prerequisites